hjtennent/PRJStoryTracker/README.md

 <img width="1001" alt="AVDVerifyConfig" src="https://user-images.githubusercontent.com/7073476/113590004-fe58f380-9629-11eb-9ba0-529ba7a95a34.png">

 Upon returning to the AVD Manager, the emulator should be shown 'Your Virtual Devices'.
 Press the green play button to start the emulator.
 After this, the commands given above can be used to run the application.

+## Troubleshooting

+If the tests are run without using the application beforehand, some tests may fail.
+This is due to Heroku using dynamic servers which are given more resources as they are used.
+When they have not been called recently, API calls can take longer than usual and this can result in some tests failing from taking too long.
+To resolve this issue, the tests should be run again, and they should pass as Heroku devotes more resources to the server.